Izaac-G/i3-Dotfiles/README.md

 - `leader + gI`: [G]oto [I]mplementation, lists implementations for word under the cursor

 ### Midnight Commander keybindings
 Midnight Commander has tons of functionality built into it's key bindings, due to the nature of the program I will list some of them that I find most convenient.
-A more detailed list can be found [here](https://cheatography.com/brechtm/cheat-sheets/midnight-commander/) or on Midnight Commanders official [website](https://midnight-commander.org/wiki/doc/filePanels/hotkeys) documentation.(keep in mind, any modifications made to midnight commander can be saved for next session in Options>Save setup)
+A more detailed list can be found [here](https://cheatography.com/brechtm/cheat-sheets/midnight-commander/) or on Midnight Commanders official [website](https://midnight-commander.org/wiki/doc/filePanels/hotkeys) documentation (keep in mind, any modifications made to midnight commander can be saved for next session in Options>Save setup)

 - `←,↓,↑,→`: Move through directory.
 Enabled in Lynx-like motion setting
 - `alt + .`: Toggle hidden files display